 - Source subtype will be populated if the document has been assigned a source subtype.
 While all documents have a source type, not all have a sources subtype

 - Published on is the date of publication of the policy document

-- Policy citations will be populated if the policy document has been cited by other policy documents
+- Policy citations (excl. same source) will be populated if the policy document has been cited by other policy documents

-- Policy citations (inc self) will be populated if the policy document has been cited by other policy documents including citations from the same policy author
+- Policy citations (inc same source) will be populated if the policy document has been cited by other policy documents including citations from the same policy author

 - Document URL is the web address for where the policy document was harvested

 - Overton URL is the web address within the app for where the policy document is located